TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:05:20 EST 2023

 Cyrillic OCS (2012) is a pair of Latin fonts that emulate Old Church Slavonic (old Cyrillic).

-Irish graduate from the type design program at the University of Reading in 2010, who is presently working at Hoefler&Frere-Jones in New York.
 She designed Magnimo while at Reading.
 Aoife writes: from the Latin Magna, meaning great or large, and the Indic Anima, meaning spirit or soul.
 Magnimo is a big-hearted typeface with many moods and voices.
 I am quite impressed by this three-style typeface (Regular, Italic, Upright Italic), which, with its lively angular design, seems just right for green party and energy drink magazines.
 All the extra features expected of a 2010 typeface are there, including a matching and nicely balanced Greek, and coverage of most European diacritics.
 Additional scans: i, ii, iii.
-[Google] [More] ⦿

-Xanthi-based designer of the Greek type1 font family Phaistos (2004, with Stratos Doumanis).
+Xanthi, Greece-based designer of the Greek type1 font family Phaistos (2004, with Stratos Doumanis).
 He also created the "oinuit" system, a set of Lambda (Omega LaTeX) typesetting tools for the Inuktitut language which comes bundled with the type 1 family Inuit (2002).
 In 2007, he published the Philokalia package, which includes a free Philokalia OpenType font developed with Ioannis Gamvets.
 It was specially made to print the Philokalia books.
 The UM Typewriter font family (2008, for OpenType fonts) is a monospaced font family that was built from glyphs from the CB Greek fonts, the CyrTUG Cyrillic alphabet fonts ("LH"), and the standard Computer Modern font family.
 Epi-Olmec (2008) is an Aztec dingbat font.
-In support of the href="http://openfontlibrary.org/member/asyropoulos">Open Font Library, he created the rune font Icelandic (2008: this font includes most "magical" staves that have been "used" in Iceland.
+In support of the Open Font Library, he created the rune font Icelandic (2008: this font includes most "magical" staves that have been used in Iceland.
 Original drawings from the Museum of Sorcery&Witchcraft).
-He also made Asana Math (2007), which also has references to Young Ryu (2000) and Claudio Beccari (1997-1999).
-Kernest link.
-[Google] [More] ⦿
+He also made Asana Math (2007), which references Young Ryu (2000) and Claudio Beccari (1997-1999).

 The 2011 ATypI conference took place in Reykjavik, Iceland, from September 14-18, 2011, at the Harpa Concert Hall.
 The theme was the letter eth.
 This may well have been the first ATypI meeting in which the host country's President addressed the assembly.
 The local organizing team was led by Gunnar Vilhjalmsson and Hörðu Lárusson, and the conference was supported by the Association of Icelandic Graphic Designers, the Icelandic Academy of the Arts, and the Icelandic Design Center.
 The ATypI Reykjavík logo was designed by Birna Geirfinnsdóttir, using the typeface Frijky by Neelakash Kshetrimayum.
 Program.
 The stratospheric registration fee of 895 USD ensures that ATypI survives for another year---it has nothing to do with the actual expenses of the meeting.